golden-garage/golden-garage.github.io/about.md

 complacent once, again.
 Fulfilling my responsibilities as provider somehow justified my self-absorbed loneliness.

 My resignation to travel for work, created the opportunity for me to travel to [Erlangen, Germany] and to work for [Spirit Link, GmbH].
-Through that job, I did manage to find a spirit link to a new best friend, Ingo.
+Through that job, I did manage to find a spirit link to a new best friend, [Ingo].

 Ingo lost his wife to cancer just before I arrived in Erlangen.
 He also lost his two step-daughters.
 They moved in with their natural father after their mom died.
 Ingo was all alone.
 In a very big house.